AAG Meeting: Denver, Colorado– March 23 – March 27, 2023

 Extended abstracts and written papers will be judged by the GISS-SG Awards Committee (Chair, Vice Chair, Academic Director, Communications Director, and Student Director) on several criteria: potential contribution to the field of GIS, originality, appropriate use of methodology, scholarship, organization, and written composition.
 The oral presentation of papers will be judged on professional delivery, organization, clarity, and appropriate use of graphics.
 Judging will take into account the academic level of the applicants.

-Up to five competition finalists will be notified no later than October 21, 2016.
-Each finalist will be asked to submit a written paper of about 7,500 words, expanding on the material in the extended abstract.
+Up to five competition finalists will be notified by November 10, 2020.
+Each finalist will be asked to submit a written paper of about 4,000 words, expanding on the material in the extended abstract.

 This paper will be due no later than February 15, 2023.
 Details about the final written paper are provided lower on this page.

 GUIDELINES FOR APPLICATIONS

-To be considered for participation in the GIS paper competition, an extended abstract must be submitted (about 1000 words).
-Electronic submission of the extended abstracts is encouraged (in Microsoft Word format, with 12-point Times New Roman font, one-inch margins, and single-spaced lines).
+To be considered for participation in the GIS paper competition, an extended abstract must be submitted (about 1000 words, no more than 5 pages including figures; references don’t count to the page limit) (12-point Times New Roman font, one-inch margins, and single-spaced lines).
 Applicants must clearly indicate that they wish to be considered for the GISS-SG Student Paper Competition.
 All submissions not accepted for the competition by the awards committee will be incorporated into the AAG meeting program in other sessions.